-Nothing’s worse than sitting down to a meal, enjoying it to its every last bite, and then suffering blood sugar swings shortly after.
+Nothing’s worse than sitting down to a meal, enjoying it to its last bite, and then suffering blood sugar swings shortly after.
 You’re either super-hyped up and crash and burn later (likely due to a large intake of sugar or refined carbs), or you’re dead tired from overeating too many fatty foods that can disrupt healthy insulin levels.
 When you eat, your insulin levels naturally spike to help deliver nutrients to your cells.
 This is what gives you energy from the food you eat.
 When too much fat is eaten, insulin doesn’t reach the cells appropriately as it should.
-Carbs give the body energy, but subsisting off sugary foods alone is also not a good idea because we also need a little healthy fat, plenty of fiber, and some protein to help slow down the release of insulin, which keeps our blood sugar steady.
+Carbs give the body energy, but subsisting on sugary foods alone is also not a good idea because we also need a little healthy fat, plenty of fiber, and some protein to help slow down the release of insulin, which keeps our blood sugar steady.
 Oily, greasy foods, fast foods, processed foods, and sugary foods can all upset your blood sugar for this reason.
 But even some seemingly healthy foods can upset your blood sugar levels if you’re not careful.
-Brain fog after a meal, headaches, fatigue, and constant cravings may all be a sign your blood sugar isn’t working as optimally as it could be.
+Brain fog after a meal, headaches, fatigue and constant cravings may all be a sign your blood sugar isn’t working as optimally as it could be.
 If that’s the case, it’s time to take some action.

 First, you’ll need to see a medical professional you trust to rule out medical conditions like diabetes, hypoglycemia, or other types of health concerns that can be affected by your blood sugar.
 Next, you’ll also want to focus on how to build meals that Support your blood sugar.
 This doesn’t mean avoiding carbs or fats, it simply means learning how to eat proper portions of each food, and what foods can serve your blood sugar best.

 Try these tips: